gchq/sleeper/docs/17-common-problems-and-their-solutions.md

 the `cdk destroy` command partially failed due to there being some tasks running on ECS or EMR clusters.
 In this case the cluster cannot be destroyed until the tasks are completed or terminated.

-If there are some remnants present then attempting to deploy Sleeper again with the same instance id will fail as it will complain that some resources it needs to create already exist.
+If there are some remnants present, then attempting to deploy Sleeper again with the same instance id will fail as it will complain that some resources it needs to create already exist.

 If you want to recreate an instance with the same instance id as one that was previously deleted, then check